Updated as of March 2020 to include video and 4, 3, 2 productivity hack.

-While it’s obviously not feasible to do this every day, throughout the rest of the summer I’m really focusing on making my work time more productive, and my play time more abundant and enjoyable.
+While it’s obviously not feasible to do this every day, whenever possible I’m making my work time more productive, and my play time more abundant and enjoyable.

 How do you like to work?
 Have you ever tried something similar with your work day?

 - All of our productivity posts – Looking for more help getting stuff done?
 Start here.

 - How to Set Goals and Achieve Them